rackspace/sailplane/lambda-utils/README.md

 on each handler, its exception handler only works with errors created by the http-errors package, and you still have to format your response in the shape required by API Gateway.

-`LambadUtils` takes Middy further and is extendable so that you can add your own middleware (authentication & authorization, maybe?) on top of it.
+`LambdaUtils` takes Middy further and is extendable so that you can add your own middleware (authentication & authorization, maybe?) on top of it.

 Used with API Gateway, the included middlewares: